Geutak/context-menu-changer/README.md

 ### then click on yes

 # IMPORTANT
-only work in .txt file
+only work with .txt file